 MONAI aims at supporting deep learning in medical image analysis at multiple granularities.
-This figure shows a typical example of the end-to-end workflow in medical deep learning area:
+This figure shows a typical example of the end-to-end workflow:

 The design principle of MONAI is to provide flexible and light APIs for users with varying expertise.

-All the core components are independent modules, which can be easily integrated into any existing PyTorch programs.
+All the core components are independent modules, which can be easily integrated into any existing PyTorch program.

 Users can leverage the workflows in MONAI to quickly set up a robust training or evaluation program for research experiments.